huntabyte/refined-github-notifications/README.md

 ## Introduction

+This is a fork of [@antfu](https://github.com/antfu)'s userscript [refined-github-notifications](https://github.com/antfu/refined-github-notifications) customized to my needs.

-Check [Anthony's Talk](https://youtu.be/gu-0b6KCf80) or the [Transcripts](https://antfu.me/posts/manage-github-notifcations-2023) to learn more about the philosophy and motivations behind this userscript.
+If you want to learn more about the philosophy and motivations behind this userscript, check [Anthony's Talk](https://youtu.be/gu-0b6KCf80) or the [Transcripts](https://antfu.me/posts/manage-github-notifcations-2023).

 ## Features

 > **Note**: It's pretty opinionated.
 I'd encourage you to fork and customize it to your own needs.

+Anthony's original features:

 - Add `target="_blank"` to all notifications (and remove `notification_referrer_id`)
 - Refresh the page when going back to the tab, so you get the latest notifications